egel-lang/egel-lang.github.io/FAQ.md

   migrating combinator definitions.
 My translation scheme may explode into too many of them, but hey, it's experimental!

++ After some questions I decided to add a separate page on the operational semantics.
+You can read about it [here](SEMANTICS.html).

 ## Do you support tail calls?

 + I support an experimental trivial eager rewrite system which should